QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Elements
 ---------------------

-Four different types of element exits that can be used to construct the substructure geometry in the :code:`SUBMEMBERS` table.
+Four different types of element exists that can be used to construct the substructure geometry in the :code:`SUBMEMBERS` table.
 Each element definition, identified by a unique *Element ID*, can be used to generate multiple members.
-The available element types are: cylidrical flexible elements, cylindrical rigid elements, rectangular flexible elements and rectangular rigid elements.
+The available element types are: cylindrical flexible elements, cylindrical rigid elements, rectangular flexible elements and rectangular rigid elements.

 .. _fig-substruc-cylindrical:
 .. figure:: cylindrical.png